OATML-Markslab/EVEscape/README.md

 conda create --name evescape_env --file requirements.txt
 conda activate evescape_env
 ```
+## Runtime
+After collecting the training data, generating EVEscape scores for all single mutations runs in minutes.
+Strain scoring runs in 2 hours on 64G of memory.

 ## License
 This project is available under the MIT license.